360-Degree Marketing – Part 2: How to Create a 360-Degree Marketing Campaign

 Step 2 – Study Your Target Market

-To get these answers, create an avatar (or in many cases, you will need to develop several different).
+Create an avatar for each one of your ideal customers.
 It can’t be stated enough that your avatars should be based on data, not guesswork.
-That means conducting research, interviews, and surveys with your target audience, and while that may sound tedious, the work you put in on this now will benefit your business tremendously moving forward.
+That means conducting research, interviews, and surveys with your target audience.
+Although that may sound tedious, the work you put in now will benefit your business tremendously moving forward.

 Step 3 – Determine the Purpose of Your 360-Degree Marketing Campaign

 You can’t create a cohesive campaign if you aren’t clear on your purpose.
-Are you creating a general campaign for your company or is it more specific such as launching a rebrand or marketing a new product?
+Are you creating a general campaign for your company, or is it more specific such as launching a rebrand or marketing a new product?
+Determine what the purpose is so you can then figure out what you need to do and where you need to be to achieve your goals.

 Step 4 – Plan Out Your Funnel

-Because timing is so important in a 360-degree marketing plan, you need to ensure you are reaching people in the right places during the stage they are at in the buyer journey.
-Something that sparks awareness is different from something that piques interest, creates a decision or generates action.
-Choose the tactics that will elicit each of these 4 stages of the buyer journey accordingly.
+Because timing is so important in a 360-degree marketing campaign, you need to ensure you are reaching people in the right places during the stage they are at in the buyer journey.
+Something that sparks awareness is different from something that prompts them to consider a solution or encourages a decision.
+Choose the tactics that will elicit action at each stage of the buyer journey accordingly.
 To do this, you’ll need to follow the data you’ve collected about your customers’ behaviors.

 Step 5 – Ensure There Is Cohesiveness

-After you draft out each component of the marketing strategy, look back over it and make sure all components build upon one another and flow together in a consistent manner.
+After you draft each component of your campaign, look back over it and make sure all components build upon one another and flow together in a consistent manner.
 This is paramount in a 360-degree marketing campaign.
+A lack of cohesiveness can kill an otherwise well-thought-out campaign.

 Consider Your Weaknesses

 If you’re going to compete in your market, your weaknesses need to become less weak.
-Knowing what they are is half the battle, and then it’s that much easier to develop a plan to strengthen them.
+Knowing what they are is half the battle.
+Once you’re aware of them, it’s that much easier to develop a plan to strengthen them.
+Then, you can build your next campaign backed with that insight.

 Consider Your Strengths

-On the other side, it’s essential that you know and flaunt your strengths.
+On the other hand, it’s essential that you know and flaunt your strengths.
 Your strengths are what you should be playing up, and they are what set you apart from the pack.

 Consider Your Processes, Your Technologies, and the People in Your Organization

-At Viral Solutions, we always say, “successful marketing takes discipline (strategy – a written plan) and execution (tactics – the people and the tools).”
-Both are essential in a 360-degree marketing plan.
+At Viral Solutions, we always say, “Successful marketing takes discipline (strategy – a written plan) and execution (tactics – the people and the tools).”
+Both are essential in a 360-degree marketing campaign.

 Consider Your Buyers